facontidavide/CPP_Optimizations_Diary/docs/pcl_filter.md

 Naive_Filter           107418 ns       107417 ns         6586
 PCL_Filter_Generic     668223 ns       668191 ns         1069
 ```
-Your results may change a lot accordingto the number of conditions and the size of the point cloud.
+Your results may change a lot according to the number of conditions and the size of the point cloud.

-But the take away are:
+But the lessons to learn are:

 - The "naive" filter might be an option in same cases and it is blazing fast.
-- The "safe" `pcl::ConditionalRemoval` can still be used if you just ditch the `Conditions` implemented in PCL and use  the much more concise and readable `GenericCondition` instead.
+- The "safe" `pcl::ConditionalRemoval` can still be used if you just ditch the builtin `pcl::Conditions` and use instead the much more concise and readable `GenericCondition`.